How to Become a Fiscally Responsible Adult in 7 Steps

 How to become a fiscally responsible adult in 7 steps

 It’s never too late to take steps toward fiscal responsibility.
 However, it is important to take the first step.
 Getting started is more important than becoming a money management expert overnight.
 You’ll make mistakes on your path to becoming fiscally responsible, and that’s OK.
-We like to follow the 85% rule: Get 85% of the way there and move on with your life.
+I like to follow the 85% rule: Get 85% of the way there and move on with your life.
 Here’s how to start.

 Assess your current financial situation